HHS sends hair testing guidelines to White House for review

 The request for hair testing guidelines was originally part of the 2015 FAST Act.

 Urinalysis satisfies the current drug and alcohol testing requirements by the Federal Motor Carrier Safety Administration.
 However, many large fleets currently require their employees to undergo hair and urine testing.
-The American Trucking Associations and Trucking Alliance have pushed for FMCSA to require testing of hair as a method for detecting the use of a controlled substance.
+The American Trucking Associations and Trucking Alliance have pushed for FMCSA to require hair testing as a method for detecting the use of a controlled substance.

 OOIDA, as well as other groups, has been critical of the use of hair testing.
 The Association contends there is no evidence to support the allowance of hair testing.